rswhipple/java_mastermind/README.md

 java -jar target/mastermind-1.0-SNAPSHOT.jar cli_dynamic
 ```

-## Play with the Dynamic CLI
+## Playing with the Dynamic CLI
 1. The game starts with the main menu offering various options:
-   * Game Settings: Customize gameplay by adjusting the number of players, rounds, code length, feedback type, or setting a custom code.
+   * Game Settings: Customize gameplay by adjusting the number of players, rounds, code length, feedback type, or choose to set your own custom code.
-   * Leaderboard: View the top players based on performance metrics like win rates.
+   * Leaderboard: View the top players based win rates.
    * Start New Game: Begin a fresh game session with the selected settings
    * ... more options ...
 2. Create a Player name to track your results.